happner/happner-suite/packages/happner-2/docs/restcomponent.md

   });

   // methods are called via the URI /rest/method/[component name]/[method name]
-  // the exposed component method can also be called with an array of arguments: restClient.postJson('http://localhost:10000/rest/method/testComponent/testMethod', [{'number':1}, {'number':2}]).on('complete', function(result){
+  // the exposed component method is called with an array of arguments: restClient.postJson('http://localhost:10000/rest/method/testComponent/testMethod', [{'number':1}, {'number':2}]).on('complete', function(result){
       expect(result).to.be(3);
       done();
   });

   /*
+    assuming the exposed method (inside the mesh) looks like the following:
+  */
+  class ServerSideTestComponent {
-    assuming the exposed method (inside the mesh) looks like the following, opts and opts1 are interleaved between the special arguments $happn and $origin in the order that they appear in the array the http client is pushing up to the endpoint: class TestComponent {
-      async testMethod($happn, opts, $origin, opts1) {
+    //opts and opts1 are interleaved between the special arguments $happn and $origin in the order that they appear in the array the http client is pushing up to the endpoint: async testMethod($happn, opts, $origin, opts1) {
       return opts.number + opts1.number;
     }
   }
-  */
   // THE OLD WAY: previously the arguments required naming in an object based structure (the system is backwards compatible with these types of calls) var operation = {
     parameters:{